Revealed Price Preference: Theory and Empirical Analysis: Statistical Test of RAUM, and Inference for Counterfactuals

 \item[(ii)] Define the \textit{$\tau_N$-tightened recentered} bootstrap estimators

-where $\hat{\pi}^{*(r)}$ is a straightforward bootstrap analog of $\hat{\pi}$ and $R$ is the number of bootstrap samples.
-For instance, in our application, $\hat{\pi}^{*(r)}$ is generated by the simple nonparametric bootstrap of choice frequencies.
-This is the step that makes constraints with small slack binding. \item[(iii)] For each $r = 1,...,R$, compute the value of the bootstrap test statistic
+where $\hat{\pi}^{*(r)}$ is a bootstrap analog of $\hat{\pi}$ and $R$ is the number of bootstrap samples.
+For instance, in our application, $\hat{\pi}^{*(r)}$ is generated by the simple nonparametric bootstrap of choice frequencies. \item[(iii)] For each $r = 1,...,R$, compute